Emergency Response Plan

 College Employee Response

-• Remove heavily contaminated clothing as soon as possible and place these items in a plastic bag or some other container that can be sealed.
+- Remove heavily contaminated clothing as soon as possible and place these items in a plastic bag or some other container that can be sealed.

-• Shower with soap and water as soon as possible.
+- Shower with soap and water as soon as possible.
 Do not use bleach or other disinfectant on your skin.

-• Make a list of all the people who were in the room or area, especially those who had actual contact with the suspect material, and isolate them.
+- Make a list of all the people who were in the room or area, especially those who had actual contact with the suspect material, and isolate them.
 List and quarantine all areas that have been contaminated.

 Hazardous Materials

 Pre-planning is essential to handling chemical, biohazard, and hazardous material spills.
-Employees must (1) review Material Safety Data Sheets (MSDS) prior to utilization of hazardous material and (2) acquire sufficient quantities of appropriate safety equipment such as goggles, respirators, chemical absorbent spill pillows, fire extinguishers, etc., in a readily available location(s).
+Employees must (1) review Safety Data Sheets (SDS) prior to utilization of hazardous material and (2) acquire sufficient quantities of appropriate safety equipment such as goggles, respirators, chemical absorbent spill pillows, fire extinguishers, etc., in a readily available location(s).
 Goggles, a respirator, and chemically absorbent spill pillows are located to the left of the checkout desk in the physical sciences lab supply room, Room E104.

 College Employee Response

-• Hazardous equipment or processes should be shut down prior to evacuation unless doing so possesses a greater hazard.
+- Hazardous equipment or processes should be shut down prior to evacuation unless doing so possesses a greater hazard.

-• Close doors, seal off area and evacuate, if necessary.
-Advise others not to enter a hazardous area until cleanup has been completed.
+- Close doors, seal off area and evacuate, if necessary.
+Advise others not to enter

 Bomb Threats and Bomb Emergencies